Expected closing costs

 • Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
-And once we've reached an agreement, I'll give a detailed list of the closing costs so you know exactly what you're paying for.
+Sellers: As we get through the details of your deal, not only will I work to get the optimal sales price, but I'll also campaign for reduced closing costs.
+And once we've come to an agreement, I'll fully explain the closing costs so you are informed of exactly where your money is going.

-Buyers: When purchasing real estate in Davidson County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not shocked when you come to the closing appointment.
-I'll be happy to look over the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+Buyers: When buying a home in Davidson County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not startled when you show up at the closing appointment.
+I'll be glad to look over the LE with you, answering your questions and highlighting any estimates that seem unusual.